Avaiga/taipy-core/README.md

 ## What is _Taipy-core_

 Taipy is a Python library for creating Business Applications.
 More information on our [website](https://www.taipy.io).
-Taipy is split into multiple repositories including _taipy-core_ so that a minimal installation can be performed.
+Taipy is split into multiple repositories including _taipy-core_ to let users install the minimum they need.

 _taipy-core_ mostly includes back-end business-oriented features.
 It helps users create and manage business applications and improve analysis capability through time, conditions and hypothesis.